onflow/docs/docs/networks/flow-networks/index.md

 ### Network

-Get Flow blockchain data from Access Nodes, both REST and gRPC endpoints are available.
-Get the current status of mainnet and testnet networks.
+There are two primary ways to access on-chain data within the Flow network; Access Nodes and Light nodes.
+Access Nodes are the node type that are most useful for developers, as they provide access to the Flow network via the following API endpoints:

 - [Flow Access API](../node-ops/access-onchain-data/access-nodes/accessing-data/access-api.md)
   - [Mainnet](./accessing-mainnet.md): `access.mainnet.nodes.onflow.org:9000`